SUSE/release-notes/CONTRIBUTING.md

 # Summary

 1. Fork the repository.
-2. Make your changes either to the "main" branch or create a new branch.
+2. Make your changes to the "main" branch (there are no other branches)
     1. Write one sentence per line.
     2. If there is a related issue, use its Jira or Bugzilla identifier as the section ID (`[#jsc-SLE-1234]`), or if that is not possible, add it as a comment (`// jsc#SLE-1234`).
-2. Submit the changes as a pull request.
+3. Submit the changes as a pull request.

 # Examples